Duties of an executor – an executor’s checklist

 • Advertise for creditors

-• Collect life insurance
+• Collect life insurance death benefits

 • Arrange for transfer of assets passing outside the estate: Registered investments, Jointly held accounts and land.